PoopFather/Img2Model/README.md

     `pip install -r requirements.txt .`
 -   Install face2face library:
     `pip install -e .`

-    If you run into issues with creating wheels for OpenGL, clone this repository -> https://github.com/mcfletch/pyopengl.git then install and run the following commands in your Img2Model directory `cd pyopengl`
+-   If you run into issues with creating wheels for OpenGL, clone this repository -> https://github.com/mcfletch/pyopengl.git then install and run the following commands in this order in your Img2Model directory:
+    `cd pyopengl`
     `pip install -e .`
     `cd accelerate`